 I mostly like this because it matches our most-profitable NBA Pro Systems at Bet Labs, called “Tickets vs. Money NBA Overs.”
 It identifies sharp money on the total and hits at a high rate despite seeing line movement toward the over.

 There’s also basketball reasons to like it.
 First, Otto Porter will play after being questionable, and he’s been a huge addition for the Bulls.
 They’ve been a ridiculous 18.5 points per 100 possessions better with him on vs. off, and 15.4 points/100 of that has been on offense.
 Those are stupid numbers.

 Further, the Grizzlies have been worse defensively this season without what was their starting frontcourt of the future a month ago in Marc Gasol (traded) and Jaren Jackson Jr. (injured).
 I’ll take the over given those factors.

 Wednesday NBA: Pro System of the Day

 At Bet Labs, we have a Pro NBA System called “Fade Tanking Teams.”
-It’s self-explanatory: Bad teams late in the season — especially when listed as home underdogs — have been overvalued by the betting market, leading to value on the other side.
+Late in the season, poor teams as home dogs have really underperformed in the betting market, leading to value on the other side.

 Wednesday NBA: Most Important Betting Trend for Every Game

-- Pistons at Celtics: The over is 19-11 in Celtics home games.
+- Blazers at Celtics: The over is 20-11 in Celtics home games.

-- 76ers at Knicks: The under is 17-9 in Knicks home games and 9-4 in division games.
+- Pelicans at Lakers: The under is 21-8 in Lakers home games.